 How Deacons Are Chosen

 Once the candidate returns his questionnaire to a pastor or deacon, it is first reviewed by the pastors and then the deacon board.
-If the deacons and pastors are supportive of the recommendations from the congregation, the candidate’s names are presented for a vote on a secret ballot.
-(If there is an issue with a candidate the pastors and deacons will collectively discuss the issue and come to an agreement on the best course of action on a case by case basis.)
-Normally, the church will be notified who is being presented for a vote about two weeks before the member’s meeting when the vote will take place.
-Members may vote up or down on as many or few candidates as they choose.
+If the deacons and pastors are supportive of the recommendations from the congregation, the candidates' names are presented for a vote on a secret ballot.
+(If there is an issue with a candidate, the pastors and deacons will collectively discuss the issue and come to an agreement on the best course of action on a case by case basis.)
+Normally, the church will be notified of who is being presented for a vote about two weeks before the members meeting in which the vote will take place.
+Members may vote "Yes" or "No" on as many or as few candidates as they choose.
 After the church votes, the deacons collect the ballots and tally the results.
-Candidates must receive an affirmative vote from the majority of the ballots that are turned in from the members at the member’s meeting (i.e. if 100 ballots are collected by the deacons a candidate must receive 51 yes votes to be approved).
+Candidates must receive an affirmative vote from the majority of the ballots that are turned in from the members at the members meeting (i.e. if 100 ballots are collected by the deacons, a candidate must receive 51 "Yes" votes to be approved).
 The chairman of the deacons will oversee the tallying of the results.
-The church clerk is responsible for ensuring the results of the vote are recorded in the minutes for the member’s meeting.
-The chairman of deacons or church clerk will notify the church of the results of the vote by percentage at the member’s meeting.
+The church clerk is responsible for ensuring the results of the vote are recorded in the minutes for the members meeting.
+The chairman of deacons or church clerk will notify the church of the results of the vote by percentage at the members meeting.

 Interested In Becoming A Deacon?